 Resolution #2: Use omnichannel to enhance business communication

 Something many brands struggle with isn’t just keeping up with communication across multiple channels – it’s keeping up with consistent messaging, information, and processes across the board.

 Depending on the size of your business, you may have multiple people managing different communication methods and platforms: someone who handles email, another who manages LinkedIn and Twitter, someone ELSE who manages Instagram and Facebook, and a different person who manages live chat and chatbots on your homepage.

 With all of these proverbial chefs in the kitchen, there are bound to be hiccups in how communication styles, messaging, and language are used company-wide on different platforms.
 To remedy this issue before it gets out of hand, integrate all of your customer touchpoints (social channels, email correspondence, web-based chat) to deliver a seamless, consistent experience across a variety of communication channels.

 Your messaging, action plans, answers to standard questions, quality of responses, and response times should be uniform regardless of the platform someone communicates to your team on.

 Because customers want to be able to communicate with your brand immediately on their preferred channels, you need to make sure that the experience you provide them will feel the same whether they DM your company’s Twitter page or send a formal email along with a request for a video conference.
-Both support or assistance requests are valid and should be treated equally as important.
+Both support and assistance requests are valid and should be treated equally as important.

 Resolution #3: Use data to create personalized experiences